huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 	* [Closed mouths don't get fed.](https://youtu.be/zkTf0LmDqKI)
 	* [The squeaky wheel gets the grease. (會吵的小孩有糖吃)](https://www.google.com/search?q=The+squeaky+wheel+gets+the+grease)
 2. Believe
-	* You can't get to a place that you don't believe exists.
+	* You can’t get to a place that you don’t believe exists.
 3. Receive

 ---

-If someone says: “That's impossible.
-You should understand it as: “According to my very limited experience and narrow understanding of reality, that's very unlikely.”
+If someone says: “That’s impossible.
+You should understand it as: “According to my very limited experience and narrow understanding of reality, that’s very unlikely.”

 ---